-Let $G$ be either of the following groups. \begin{itemize} \item An Artin group of large and hyperbolic type; \item The $\pi_1(\Sigma)$--extension group of a lattice Veech group in the mapping class group $\MCG(\Sigma)$ of a closed surface $\Sigma$. \end{itemize}
+Let $G$ be either \begin{itemize} \item an Artin group of large and hyperbolic type, or \item the $\pi_1(\Sigma)$-extension group of a lattice Veech group in the mapping class group $\mcg(\Sigma)$ of a closed surface $\Sigma$. \end{itemize}

 As shown in \cite{HMS24} and \cite{DDLS24} respectively, $G$ is a virtually colorable HHG.
 Moreover, the associated hyperbolic spaces of $G$ are all quasi-trees except the maximal one.
-By Corollary \ref{cor_maxdomain} and Theorem \ref{maintheorem}, $G$ has property (QT) if $G$ is residually finite.
-We ask
+By Corollary \ref{cor_maxdomain} and Theorem \ref{maintheorem}, $G$ has property QT if $G$ is residually finite.
+Hence, we obtain that